n-prat/sc-keymap-rs/README.md

 Use "save" not "export".
 You want a `.fp3` file which is machine readable, the `export as pdf` function is not!

+**IMPORTANT** you MUST make sure the report is ONE page only; check "Page settings" button, and replace 29,7cm height by eg 300+cm

+TODO[page0]? support pagination?
+But is it really worth to preprocess to merge `b2` split on multiple pages and all the code that comes with it instead of exporting all on one page?

 ### Known Issues

 #### Missing text